Mila Kunis Honored by Hasty Pudding Theatricals Amid Backlash

 Bill Davila/startraksphoto.com

-Amid controversy, Mila Kunis received a mostly warm welcome in freezing Cambridge, Massachusetts on Thursday as she attended a parade ahead of a ceremony to collect her Woman of the Year award from Harvard University's Hasty Pudding Theatricals group.
+Mila Kunis received a mostly warm welcome in freezing Cambridge, Massachusetts on Thursday as she attended a parade and roast as the recipient of the annual Woman of the Year award from Harvard University's Hasty Pudding Theatricals group, which made a surprising announcement in response to a backlash over its longstanding tradition of banning women from performing in its shows.

+"With no further fanfare, the graduate board of the Hasty Pudding Institute has determined that commencing with the 2019 Hasty Pudding Show, the Hasty Pudding welcomes women to audition," Weeks said, drawing cheers.

+About 20 women had auditioned for this year's Hasty Pudding show in protest.
+Women on campus had sought to audition for the historically male group for the past three years but none had ever received a callback, the Harvard Crimson said.

-As seen in photos posted NBC Boston reporter Caroline Connolly and others posted on social media, Kunis was all smiles as she rode in a Bentley convertible at the parade in Harvard Square, escorted by police.
+At the parade, Kunis was all smiles as she rode in a Bentley convertible in Harvard Square, escorted by police.
 She received kisses from Hasty Pudding Theatricals' president and cast vice president.

 Fans gathered around and scrambled to take photos and videos.

-Note: UPDATE: Harvard University's Hasty Pudding Theatricals group has announced a new policy regarding cast members following a backlash.